seenivasanb/react-tdd-typescript/README.md

-# Getting Started with Create React App
+# React Test Driven Development learning with Typescript

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is to demonstrate the React Test Driven Development with Typescript using React Testing Library and Jest.

 ## Available Scripts